SylmarDev/syl-rnb-calc/SYL-TODO.md

     - will likely need to return the chance that function returns true, which will then be used as a modifier on the score of the recovery move being clicked
   - Needs Focus Energy AI option for if its already up
 - Make switch % chance underneath all the moves (only make it show if its above 0, it should be a very rare case)
-- Edit CSS to prevent long text (like recoil info) from making the calc look weird
-- Remove Dynamax and Z move toggles from frontend
+- Figure out something to make the Crit buttons look less ugly (Colors?)
 - Add post-ko switch in order to display (that's deterministic so it should be easier lol)
+- Add a graph (graph.js perhaps?) that reloads and visualizes the everything for visual learners